snnehete/cs-777-project/README.md

-# pyspark-template

-This is a pyspark project template

-## Describe here your project
+# Taxi Trip Duration Prediction using Linear Regression

-This is a very simple HelloWorld example in pyspark.
+Project description in pyspark.

 # How to run

+first unzip

 Run the task 1 by submitting the task to spark-submit.